-Before the session, make enough copies of GN 4 and cut them apart so each child has seven stalks of wheat.
+Before the session, make enough copies of GN 3 and cut them apart so each child has seven stalks of wheat.
 Each child will collect seven random stalks, so it is fine if they get the same activity on multiple pieces.

-Tell the children that they will make a small basket to help them glean ways to act kindly.
+Tell the children that they will make a small basket to help them glean ways to act kindly using the following directions: